munteanusil/Builder-for-bank-account-statement-Multicash/MultiCashApp/Readme.md

+## Disclaimer

+This project does not contain proprietary code, data, or assets from any employer or client.

 Multicash PROJECT Work Status
 GET Path&Name@Date – The action takes place in the Upload method of the controller (SupplierController and InvoiceController).